Role of the ACCM in the TGA's regulatory decision making process

 It should also be noted that information about advice provided by the committee may not become publicly available for some time after a committee has provided that advice.
 The purpose of this Meeting Statement is to describe in general terms the matters considered by the committee at each meeting and for it to be available as soon as reasonably practical after the relevant meeting.

-The advice has now been provided for consideration as part of the TGA's regulatory decision making process
+The advice has now been provided for consideration.

 Meeting statements are made publicly available after each meeting.